 In many ways, events are a perfect representation of this.
 From awards shows like The Golden Globes to the spirited battles of March Madness, events are when Twitter most comes alive.

 Not only are events exciting for Twitter users, but they’ve also proved to be incredible opportunities time and time again for performance advertisers.
 In fact, we’re going so far as to say they’re amongst the strongest offerings right now that differentiate Twitter from other platforms.
-And, we have the performance to prove it.
+As a top Twitter advertising agency, here's what we've learned:

 Case Study #1: Event Targeting and Political Buzz